-The Fund outcomes reflect local needs and aspirations have been identified through extensive community consultation in 2012.
-The consultation informed a detailed profile of the communities served by the Fund, which was prepared by Foundation Scotland, in partnership with Caithness Voluntary Groups and Latheron, Lybster & Clyth Community Development Company.
+The fund outcomes reflect local needs and aspirations that have been identified through extensive community consultation in 2012.
+The consultation informed a detailed profile of the communities served by the fund, which Foundation Scotland prepared in partnership with Caithness Voluntary Groups and Latheron, Lybster & Clyth Community Development Company.
 Download a copy of the community profile.

-- Local consultation on the need for your project: Applicants should demonstrate that they have consulted an appropriate and proportionate number of the intended beneficiaries of the project and can demonstrate they are supportive of the proposal.
+- Local consultation on the need for your project: Applicants should demonstrate that they have consulted an appropriate and proportionate number of the project's intended beneficiaries and can demonstrate they are supportive of the proposal.

-- Partnership working: Where appropriate, applicants should consider whether delivering their project in partnership with other organisations / groups will add value (financial, capability, or other).
-This could involve working with voluntary, private or public sector bodies that operate at local, regional or national level.
+- Partnership working: Where appropriate, applicants should consider whether delivering their project in partnership with other organisations/groups will add value (financial, capability, or other).
+This could involve working with voluntary, private or public sector bodies that operate at a local, regional or national level.

 Who can apply?

 Groups and organisations working to benefit people in any of the four communities can apply for a grant.
-Your group / organisation must meet our standard eligibility criteria.
-It does not need to be registered charity.
+Your group/organisation must meet our standard eligibility criteria.
+It does not need to be a registered charity.

-Applications from groups or organisations located out with the Fund area will be considered on a case-by-case basis and must demonstrate clear benefit for residents within the Fund area.
+Applications from groups or organisations located out with the fund area will be considered case-by-case and must demonstrate a clear benefit for residents within the fund area.